AAAlex-123/Requirements/README.md

 Decouple the request for an object, the object responsible for fulfiling that request and the fulfilment itself.

+## Overview
+A feature-rich map
+whose functionality is tailored to passing around objects with adittional functionality for validating

 ## Motivation
 Requirements can be used when a class has a number of private fields which can be set to customise the its behaviour.
 The problems that arise in this situation are the following: